The Importance of Adult Education

 - ALL workshop materials are posted on this website for immediate open online access.

 “I always come away reinvigorated by the presenters and the attendees at the First Literacy Workshops.
-I do not get paid for attending PD and do not get reimbursed for attending MCAE so I especially appreciate the opportunity afforded to me by your wonderful workshops.
+I am not paid for attending PD and am not reimbursed for attending MCAE so I especially appreciate your wonderful workshops.
 They keep me going!
 Thank you!”

 Toward the student’s educational goals: